dackerman/assistant/docs/ui-features.md

 maybe you should be able to browse and view all these files - and conversations are just another file. like the view you see as a user is actually a filesystem and there's just a `conversations/` directory that has them all. you can edit/delete them as needed. and other folders and files can also be added.

+### Context management

+As above, I think a "conversation" is just more context to have in the window.
+For now, managing what's in context is very important for effective prompting and getting things done.
+As a power user, you should be able to manage the context of the LLM explicitly.
+Like, tweak the system prompt, pull in bits of knowledge and skills, either from the web or from past conversations (all with the help of the LLM!).
+I guess I need to figure out how different this should be from literally "write X to file Y", and later "load file Y".
+It would be nice to have a better affordance than that.

 ## Tools

 - Any bash commands the server can run, including ones it writes itself